robocin/ssl-client/README.md

 protoc --version
 ```

-1. If you do not , follow the instructions in [C++ Installation - Unix](https://github.com/google/protobuf/tree/master/src).
+1. If you do not, run the script on scripts folder.

-1. According to its version download the referent in [protobuf/tags](https://github.com/google/protobuf/tags).

-1. Extract the downloaded file and go to `/protobuf-2.5.0/src/` *(example version)*.

-1. Copy the google folder and paste it into `/ssl-client/ssl-Client/include/`

-1. Go to folder `/ssl-client/ssl-Client/pb/proto/` and run:
+1. Go to folder `/include/ssl-client/protobuf/pb/proto` and run:
 ```sh
 sh compile.sh
 ```